-Photojournalist needs to have the best camera.
+A photojournalist needs to have the best camera.
 Because they need to carry it all the time.
-Besides, it should be comfortable and high configured.
+Besides, it should be comfortable and highly configured.
 So, photographers can take any picture anytime.
 Here, we are going to talk about some cameras that are award winners for photojournalism.

 Nikon D5 is the most popular camera for photojournalists.
 And, it is used by every photojournalist.
 Because of its great features.

 Key Specifications Nikon D5